-House Bill 1071 introduced January 2017.
+House Bill 171 was introduced January 2017.
 This bill doesn’t include a 6 month terminal illness diagnosis instead it says a terminal illness, … which will result in death within a reasonably foreseeable period of time.
 This bill allows Nurse Practitioners and Physician Assistants to provide prescriptions which will end the life of the patient.
 And there is no mention of mental health evaluation.
+The bill died.

 Editorial in the Albuquerque Journal by Dr. Gregg Schmedes, AAME New Mexico State Director - Physician-assisted suicide is too risky

 Senator Tavares introduced Senate Bill 249, authorizing prescriptions for aid-in-dying medication.